Glorup: Early history

 Glorup is first mentioned in 1390, but nothing is known about the building at that time and the name may refer to a village rather than a building.

 The first reliable documentation of Glorup is from the Renaissance, when Christoffer Valkendorff built a four-winged house in two storeys with four towers, surrounded by a moat.
 It was an impressive building for its time but only the foundation with the cellar and a sandstone tablet with a horse and the Valkendorf coat of arms are left of this house.
 Nowadays the tablet is placed over a door in the old riding-house.

 Glorup was owned by the Walkendorff family from 1400 to 1661, when they were forced to sell the estate following the destructions of the Northern Wars.
 Glorup was then owned by the Ahlefeldt family from 1661 to 1711 before coming into the possession of the Plessen family in 1711.

 Redesigning the house

 In 1723, Privy Councillor (Danish: Gehejmeråd) Christian Ludvig Scheel-Plessen inherited Glorup and, from 1743 to 1744, rebuilt the house with the assistance of architect Philip de Lange.
 One storey disappeared and a Mansard roof was put on all four wings.
 The house was plastered and whitewashed.
-The form-language of the time was Baroque.
+The prevalent architectural style of the time was Baroque.